Dough Disco: The Evidence-Based Guide to Fine Motor

 Implement Dough Disco to enhance fine motor skills in early years.
 Explore the evidence base, core movements, and a 6-week progression framework for.

-Dough Disco has become one of the most popular fine motor interventions in UK early years settings.
-Thousands of nurseries and reception classes now use the approach daily.
-Created by early years specialist Shonette Bason, this three-minute daily routine combines playdough with music.
+Dough Disco is a familiar fine motor routine in many UK early years settings.
+Created by early years specialist Shonette Bason, this short daily routine combines playdough with music.
 It builds the hand strength, finger control, and coordination that children need for successful handwriting.

 The appeal of Dough Disco lies in its simplicity: no expensive equipment, minimal preparation, maximum engagement.
 Children squeeze, roll, pinch, and stretch playdough in time with music.
 This develops the small hand muscles that many modern children lack due to less traditional hands-on play.
-This guide provides everything teachers needto use Dough Disco effectively, including the evidence base, progression frameworks, and troubleshooting guidance.
+This guide gives teachers a practical way to use Dough Disco, with evidence-informed progression ideas and troubleshooting guidance.

 This connects to a wider set of frameworks explored in our guide to child development theories.